6 best no-code tools to create client portals (2026)

 As you can see, there are several no-code tools businesses can use to support different use cases and priorities.
 Let's dive in!

-1. Softr — best for creating client portals on top of your existing data
+1. Softr — best for building client portals on top of business data, wherever it lives

 Softr pros and cons